 🚨Professional Service Bureau Debt Collection Harassment?

-Is Professional Service Bureau calling you?
-Stop Professional Service Bureau debt collection harassment.
+Is Professional Service Bureau inc calling you?
+Stop Professional Services Bureau debt collection harassment.
 Do they threaten to sue you or garnish your wages?
 Are they calling you at all hours or several times a day?
 Are they telling your family and neighbors that you owe a debt?
 If so what they are doing is illegal and needs to stop.
-You have the legal right to stop Professional Service Bureau debt collection harassment.
+You have the legal right to stop Professional Service Bureau (prof srv bur) debt collection harassment.
 Consumers can send a cease and desist letter to stop harassment from debt collectors.
 If a collection agency violates the FDCPA, you may be eligible to receive up to $1000.00 in statutory damages, along with your attorney fees.

 🔎What is a Debt Collection Agency?

 A debt collection agency is a company that collects debts on behalf of creditors.
 When individuals or businesses don’t pay their debts, creditors often turn to these agencies to collect the outstanding balances.
-Debt collection agencies use various methods to collect debts, including phone calls, letters, and emails, sometimes leading to Professional Service Bureau debt collection harassment.
+Debt collection agencies use various methods to collect debts, including phone calls, letters, and emails, sometimes leading to Professional Services Bureau debt collection harassment.
 They may also report delinquent accounts to credit bureaus, which can harm a person’s credit score.

 Debt collection agencies are regulated by federal laws, including the Fair Debt Collection Practices Act (FDCPA).
 The FDCPA sets rules for debt collectors to follow, prohibiting them from being abusive or harassing.
 This includes using abusive or obscene language, making false or misleading statements, or threatening actions they don’t intend to take.
 Knowing these regulations can help consumers protect themselves from unfair practices.

-⚠️Is Professional Service Bureau a Scam?
+⚠️Is Professional Service Bureau Inc a Scam?

 According to the Better Business Bureau website, Professional Service Bureau has been in business for 47 years.
 There have been 4 complaints filed against PSB with the BBB.

-🔍Who is Professional Service Bureau?
+🔍Who is Professional Service Bureau Inc?

 Address: 911 Lund Blvd Ste 100